February 1970 Popular Electronics

 By Alexander W. Burawa, Associate Editor

-developed in the last few years - and the ever-increasing complexity of the technology - have precipitated
+developed in the last few years - and the ever-increasing complexity of the technology

-for years.
-Recently, however, the growth of that acceptance has been phenomenal.
-Hundreds
+developing for years.
+Recently, however, the growth of that acceptance has been

-instruction, while a number of studies have shown correspondence students
+to classroom instruction, while a number of studies have shown correspondence students

 L. M. Upchurch, Jr.

 approval in industrial and educational circles.
-In most cases, the student receives an industry recognized
+In most cases, the student receives

-earliest courses were highly specialized, tending to focus on certain areas
+The earliest courses were highly specialized, tending to focus on certain areas

 What Is an Engineering Technician?